ufidon/ds/mod1/rec.md

 Recursion vs. Iteration
 ---
-- Recursion is essentially repetition without a loop
+- Recursion is `essentially repetition without a loop`
 - Recursion bears substantial overhead
   - the system must assign space for all of the recursive function’s local variables and parameters its called each time
   - consume considerable memory and require extra time to manage the additional space
-- Recursion is good for solving inherently recursive problems
+- Recursion is good for solving `inherently recursive` problems
 - `tail recursion` has no pending operations to be performed on return from a recursive call
-  - converted into iteration automatically by the compiler
+  - can be converted into iteration automatically by the compiler

 ```c++
 // Helper function for factorial using tail recursion